-The South Korea’s Defence Acquisition Program Administration (DAPA) placed a follow-on contract with Hyundai Heavy Industries (HHI) for the construction of the second LST, Cheonjabong (687), in December 2013.
+South Korea’s Defence Acquisition Program Administration (DAPA) placed a follow-on contract with Hyundai Heavy Industries (HHI) for the construction of the second LST, Cheonjabong (687), in December 2013.
 The vessel was launched in December 2015 and commissioned in August 2017.

 Design and dimensions of Cheonwangbong-class LST

 The vessel also carries three landing craft mechanised (LCM) boats, of which two are positioned on the bow deck, near the wheelhouse.
-Each LCM can attain a maximum speed of 20kt, while carrying a tank or approximately 100 fully equipped troops.
+Each LCM can attain a maximum speed of 20k while carrying a tank or approximately 100 fully equipped troops.

 The landing ship features a flight deck on the stern of the hull.
 The deck can handle the operations of up to two helicopters.
 The embarked helicopters ensure uninterrupted airborne and seaborne ship-to-coast transport capability.

-Armament aboard Cheonwangbong-class LST
+Armament on board Cheonwangbong-class LST

-The main gun fitted on the forward bow deck is a NOBONG 40mm twin naval gun equipped with the built-in diagnostic system.
+The main gun fitted on the forward bow deck is a NOBONG 40mm twin naval gun equipped with a built-in diagnostic system.
 The twin gun carries 768 rounds of ready-loaded projectiles and offers a maximum rate of fire of 600 rounds a minute.

-The 40mm gun protects the vessel from multiple threats, including aircraft, anti-ship missiles, and hostile boats.
+The 40mm gun protects the vessel from multiple threats, including aircraft, anti-ship missiles and hostile boats.
 The LST is also armed with a Korean Vertical Launcher System (KVLS) used for firing-guided missiles.

 Radars and countermeasures

 The MASS decoy system incorporates sensors for detecting radar and laser threats.
-It can be easily integrated into a command and control system, or operated in standalone mode.
+It can be easily integrated into a command and control system or operated in standalone mode.
 The system offers a high level of protection against advanced sensor-guided missiles.